pnowosie/eth-vanity-address/README.md

 - `-prefix` e.g. `0xABC` - prefix pattern preceded with 0x
 - `-suffix` e.g. `DEF` - suffix pattern
 - `-ignore-case` - for case-insensitive match
-- `-password` - if provided found keys with be saved in keyfile encrypted with password.
+- `-password` - if provided found keys will be saved in keyfile encrypted with password.
 It follows [Web3 Secret Storage Definition V3](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition) keystore schema, can be inspected with `ethkey` tool.
 Alternatively one can set `ethVA_PASSWORD` environment variable.

 At least either **prefix** or **suffix** have to be provided.